yunlongH/CA-with-stylegan2-pSp/README.md

 ---

 ## Contact
-If you have any questions about the code, implementation details, or pretrained models, please feel free to contact me at **ylh.icandoit@gmail.com**.
+If you have any questions about the code, implementation details, or you want to request for pretrained models, please feel free to contact me at **ylh.icandoit@gmail.com**.

 ---